2026 Labor Day Reunion

-`Please come and join us at the KIS Labor Day Reunion for hours and days of reminiscing and reconnecting with your classmates, teachers, and other alumni.
+Please come and join us at the annual KIS Labor Day Reunion and reconnect with your classmates, teachers, and other alumni.
+And of course, eat wonderful home cooked Indian food!
 All ages are welcome.
-KIS Principal, Corey Stixrud, KIS Development Officer, Kalyani Gandhi-Rhodes, and Alumni Coordinator, Manjusha Ninan will be in attendance to answer any of your questions on the exciting things happening at the school.
+Although the new Principal Bradford Barnhardt won’t be able to join us, two administrative staff from KIS will be in attendance to answer any of your questions on the exciting things happening at the school.
 The KFI Board of Directors will be having an in person meeting on Friday, so please approach our Board Members during the weekend to ask questions about KFI, how to donate, and share your ideas.

 There is a Sunday service for those who would like to attend, complete with an always amazing volunteer choir, as well as swimming, zip-lining, rock climbing, volleyball and hiking.
 The days are spent for the most part sitting about in/outside cabins or at the tables in the pavilion chatting with classmates and alumni, those you know and new friends you meet.
 You may end up ‘chopping and chatting’ while in the pavilion.
 This usually involves the chef of the day placing vegetables and cutting boards in front of you to chop while you chat with your old and new friends.
 All meals are family-style Indian food cooked on site by our own alumni.
 Meals may include dosai, sambar, idli, tandoori chicken, Kerala fish fry, and various vegetarian dishes, among other dishes.
 There are also non-Indian kids’ meals available for anyone.

-The camp has lots of different styles of cabins that sleep between 4 -20 people, some with attached bathrooms, as well as Adirondack lean-to’s.
+The camp has a number of different styles of cabins that sleep between 4 -20 people, some with attached bathrooms, as well as Adirondack lean-to’s.
 You will need to bring your own bedding/sleeping bag and towel for these cabins.
 There is also plenty of space to pitch a tent.
 All accommodations are first come, first served.
 If you are not the camping type, higher-end rooms with attached bathroom, provided bedding, towels and AC are available but limited and in great demand.
-Please contact Mary Coleman Lowry about reservations, lowrymary36@gmail.com.
+Please contact Theresa Teves or Ted Hahn at kodaireunionusa@gmail.com.
 There are also plenty of hotels and motels in the area.

 Dates: